 It may not be a Munro, but climbing Bennachie can be a real mountain experience with real mountain dangers.
 Ice and snow make the paths extremely hazardous in winter and spring.
 Even in summer the wind blows constantly at the top and temperatures will drop suddenly in rain.
 Don’t get caught out - dress warmly, take boots and waterproofs and be prepared to turn back when the weather changes.

 Follow the A96 north from Inverurie for about 7 miles (11.2 km).
 At the Oyne Fork turn left onto the B9002, signposted to Insch.
 Follow this road through Oyne village for about 2 miles (3.2 km), then turn left on a narrow road signposted ‘Back o' Bennachie Forest Walks’.
-The car park is about 1 mile (1.6 km) up this road, at grid reference NJ 661 245.
+The car park is about 1 mile (1.6 km) up this road.

 Nearest postcode: AB52 6RH